NeuroRoboticTech/Jetduino/Software/Scratch/readme.md

 GrovePi for the Raspberry Pi: an open source platform for connecting Grove Sensors to the Raspberry Pi.
 Copyright (C) 2015  Dexter Industries

+Jetduino for the Jetson TK1/TX1: an open source platform for connecting Grove Sensors to the Jetson embedded supercomputers.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal